Zer0-Official/School-Bus-Mate/README.md

 ## Install and Run
 This app is easy to install for now.
-All you have to do is install the GitHub project files and install `requirements.txt` included in the files.
+All you have to do is install the GitHub project.
+We will soon add `requirements.txt` to make it easier for you.
 After that, just run `main.py`.

 ## How to Use